nairda2612/ChipsAhoy/README.md

 ### h.
 Binding motifs search

 The next step is to determine target sequences for the transcription factors studied, using the summits file.
 To make this, the toolbox HOMER, that analyses sequencing data, is used.
 To make this for every summits file, a while loop was programmed.
-This loop runs the function findMotifsGenome.pl, that receives the summits file, the path from the results directory to the genome.fa file in genome directory, an output directory name findmotifs_X, being X the sample analysed, a length of the target sequence to determine (8, in this case), and a size, which defines the position around the summits in which to search the binding motifs.
+This loop runs the function findMotifsGenome.pl, that receives the summits file, the path from the results directory to the genome.fa file in genome directory, an output directory name findmotifs_X, being X the sample analysed, a length of the target sequence to determine -8, in this case-, and a size, which defines the position around the summits in which to search the binding motifs.

 The more relevant results of this function are two HTML, one with already known binding motifs (known.results.html) and motifs found de novo by homer (homer.results.html).

 ## 7. Case study

-A modo de ejemplo orientativo se realizó un análisis sobre el efecto del represor PRR5 de Arabidopsis thaliana como regulador en la expresión del reloj circadiano.
-Para situar el contexto, el reloj circadiano en plantas regula una amplia variedad de procesos (por ejemplo, elongación del hipotilo antes del amanecer, o proteínas de respuesta a estrés frío durante la tarde).
-De manera que permite la expresión de diferentes genes en diferentes momentos del día, regulando su expresión de forma temporal.
-Recientemente, se ha descubierto una serie de factores de transcripción que regulan directamente la expresión de genes clock-output genes.
-Concretamente uno de esos factores son la familia de genes pseudo-response regulator (PRR), pero actualmente se desconoce qué genes se ven afectados por su regulación y de qué forma se ven regulados.
-Por este motivo, en el estudio presentado realizan un análisis para determinar los genes diana de PRR5, una de las principales proteínas de la familia, empleando ChIP-seq.

-Para realizar el análisis se parte una muestra chip y control con lecturas para el cromosoma 1.
-Además del genoma del cromosoma 1 de Arabidopsis thaliana junto con su anotación.
-Como se puede observar, el primer paso en el procesamiento de la muestra es realizar un análisis de calidad de cada una de ellas que puede analizarse en el html generado.
-En su interior se localiza toda la información relevante separada en diferentes apartados (estadísticas básicas, calidad de secuencias por base, puntuaciones de calidad por secuencia, contenido de secuencias por base, contenido de GC por secuencia, etc.).
-Ambas muestras presentan una buena calidad para poder continuar el análisis.

-Una vez analizadas, se mapeo las lecturas al genoma de referencia para determinar las regiones que más lecturas acumulan.
-Para mayor control de la situación, se puede observar en el documento mapping_values.txt generado, el resultado del número de lecturas y el porcentaje de alineamiento de cada muestra.
-Además, mediante la herramienta de visualización IGV se puede observar zonas concretas del genoma con grandes acumulaciones de lecturas.
-Por ejemplo, dado que PRR5 afecta al reloj circadiano de arabidopsis thaliana se puede ver como influye en la regulación del gen LHY que es esencial en este reloj.
-En el caso del control file se observan uniones inespecíficas, mientras que en el file se encontrarán aquellas verdaderas junto a ruido de fondo.

-Dado que en esta situación no se puede apreciar qué lecturas pertenecen realmente a la unión de PRR5 con sus respectivos targets o son ruido de fondo.
-Para eliminar este ruido, se realizó una determinación de picos donde se obtuvieron las lecturas significativamente representativas.
-Al igual que para el mapeo de lecturas, se pueden observar los sitios de unión significativos con IGV.
-Siguiendo con el ejemplo del gen LHY, tras la determinación de picos se observa que efectivamente PRR5 posiblemente actúe regulando al gen LHY en el reloj circadiano ya que representa una unión significativa.
+As an example, the repressor effect of Arabidopsis thaliana PRR5 protein, as a regulating factor of circadian clock expression, is studied.
+Circadian clock of plants regulates a wide range of processes, such as hypocotyl elongation before sunrise, or cold-stress response proteins.
+This way, the circadian clock allows the expression of different genes in different day moments, regulating their expression temporarily.

+Recently, some transcription factors that directly regulate clock-output genes have been discovered.
+One of these transcription factors is the family of genes called pseudo-response regulator (PRR).
+However, it remains still unknown which genes are regulated by this family of genes, and how are they regulated.
+Hence, in the present study, a ChIP-seq analysis to determine one of the main proteins of de PRR family target genes is carried out.

+The samples to process are a chip and a control sample, with reads for the chromosome 1 of Arabidopsis thaliana.
+The chromosome 1 FASTA file, and the chromosome 1 GTF file, reference genome and annotation, respectively, are also given.

+As previously explained, the first step on the sample processing, after generating workspace and building index, is the sample quality control.
+On the HTML of the quality control, different sections can be found: basic statistics, per base sequence quality, per base quality scores, per sequence GC content, etc. For both samples, the quality control analysis results are good.
+This is really easy to know: generally, in the HTML, if a green check mark appears in the different sections, that means the quality analysis went okay.

+After the quality analysis, the reads mapping is done.
+A summary of the results of the mapping can be found on the mapping_value.txt, found on the results samples.
+In this case, the number of reads and overall alignment of the chip sample was 1561512 and 99.96%, respectively.
+For the control sample, those values were 235150 and 99.50%.
+As mentioned before, the alignment can be viewed on IGV.
+As PRR5 is related to the circadian clock, it would not be unusual to find that one of its targets is LHY -locus: AT1G01060-.
+When bam, and bam.bai files for chip and control samples are loaded in IGV, on the region of the mentioned locus, unspecific binding is found for control file, while for the chip file, can be found real binding and background noise.

+Even though the mapping can be viewed, with this visualisation it cannot be distinguished which reads belong to real PRR5 binding from those that are background noise.
+To remove the background, and retain significant reads, the peaks calling is carried out.
+The results of the peaks calling can also be viewed on IGV.
+Again, a peak can be found on the LHY locus.
+This way, it can be concluded that PRR5 probably regulates LHY gene.

+These positions where the transcription factor binds significantly, on a condition given, are known as the cistrome.
+However, to determine which genes are regulated by PRR5, its regulome, the files from the alignment are run on the R script mentioned before.
+Once the regulome is determined, this can be used to make a GSEA, and identify relevant GO terms or KEGG Pathways.
+Some of the enrichments are related to the karrikin metabolism, or the photosynthesis.

+Finally, using the toolbox HOMER, 242 known binding motifs were identified as PRR5 binding motifs, in addition to 4 PRR5 binding motifs found de novo.
+One of these binding motifs is a CCT motif.

+With all this information, it becomes clear that PRR5 regulates different genes that participate in processes related to the circadian clock, like flowering, hypocotyl elongation, and even mediating cold-stress response.